grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Getting started/01 Welcome.md

 </CodeGroup>

-The preceding code launches a Chromium-based browser, visit the application and mimics a user logging in to the application.
+The preceding code launches a Chromium-based browser, visits the application and mimics a user logging in to the application.
 Once submitted, it checks if the text of the header matches what is expected.

 <Blockquote mod="note" title="">